olebole/irafdoc/doc/tasks/noao/digiphot/apphot/wphot.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; show stdimcur

+  ... record the default value of stdimcur

   ap&gt; set stdimcur = text

+  ... set the image cursor to the standard input

   ap&gt; wphot dev$ypix coords=ypix.coo.1

+  ... type ? for optional help

+  ... type :m 3 to set the initial coordinates to those of the
       third star in the list

+  ... type i to enter the interactive setup menu
+  ... enter the maximum radius in pixels for the radial profile or
       accept the default with a CR
+  ... type v to enter the default menu
+  ... set the fwhmpsf, centering radius, inner and outer sky annuli,
       apertures, and sigma using the graphics cursor and the stellar radial profile plot
+  ... typing &lt;CR&gt; after the prompt leaves the parameter at its default
       value
+  ... type q to quit the setup menu

+  ... type r to rewind the coordinate list

+  ... type l to measure all the stars in the coordinate list

+  ... a one line summary of the answers will appear on the standard
       output for each star measured

+  ... type q to quit followed by q to confirm the quit

+  ... full output will appear in the text file ypix.omag.7

   ap&gt; set stdimcur = &lt;default&gt;

+  ... reset the value of stdimcur
   </pre></div>
   <p>
   8. Use a image cursor command file to drive the PHOT task.
 The cursor command